-Although infographics have been leveraged by the PR industry for decades, their use in the last 10 years has increased exponentially.
-This 2-part series covers the growing relevance, purposes and future of infographics in PR along with best practices in the context of PR strategy.
+Although infographics have been leveraged for marketing and communications for decades, their use in the last 10 years has increased exponentially.
+This 2-part series covers the relevance, purposes and future of infographics in PR along with best practices in the context of PR strategy.

 Love songs, epitaphs and infographics

 You may never hear them uttered in the same breath again, but they do have something in common.
 All three are essential modes of communication that won’t leave modern culture anytime soon.

 No one would challenge the first two: music provides sensory escape while managing human emotions and epitaphs give assurances that our lives have meaning.
 So what basic human need makes us so dependent on infographics?
 Making complex information easier to understand.

 By our modern definition, infographics have been evolving with us since the beginning.
 Cave paintings from 30,000 BC and the hieroglyphics that followed served to communicate facts about data, objects and their relationships.
 William Playfair created pie and bar charts in 1786 to synthesize complex information about the English economy.
 In the face of public health crises, Florence Nightingale introduced “coxcomb” charts in 1857 as a visual display of statistical data related to disease and prevention.
 The “pictograms” that Otl Aicher created for the 1972 Munich Olympics became the basis for a large percentage of the stick figure signs we see in public today.
 Our minute’s up but you get the point.

 Today, some may believe the infographics ‘bubble’ has burst.
 It’s understandable.
 How could a communications tool that became so popular so fast — thanks to the digital age — not be replaced by a next greatest thing?